Ek Chatur Naar

-Ek Chatur Naar is a 2025 Indian Hindi-language black comedy thriller film written by Himanshu Tripathi and directed by Umesh Shukla.
-Produced by Merry Go Round Studios and presented by T-Series.
+Ek Chatur Naar (A Clever Woman) is a 2025 Indian Hindi-language black comedy thriller film directed by Umesh Shukla and produced by Shukla and Ashish Wagh & Zeeshan Ahmad under Merry Go Round Studios, & Shivv Sharma with T-Series Films serving as presenter.
 It stars Divya Khosla Kumar and Neil Nitin Mukesh.

 The film was theatrically released on 12 September 2025.

 Plot

 Mamta Mishra (Divya Khosla Kumar) is a widow living in poverty with her young son Sonu and her mother-in-law.
-She is constantly hiding from Thakur’s debt collectors—her late husband owed them money she still cannot repay.
+She is constantly hiding from Thakur's debt collectors—her late husband owed them money she still cannot repay.

 Abhishek Verma (Neil Nitin Mukesh), a government contractor, is extremely wealthy thanks to the money he and his political allies—including Minister Qureshi (Zakir Hussain)—have stolen from the government and the public.

-One day, on his way to an important meeting with Qureshi, Abhishek’s car is involved in an accident.
+One day, on his way to an important meeting with Qureshi, Abhishek's car is involved in an accident.
 To reach the meeting on time, he decides to take the metro.
 At the station, his phone is stolen.
 Mamta, who works as a staff member at the metro station, sees this on CCTV and rushes out to chase the thief, but returns empty-handed.

 It is then revealed that Mamta had secretly conspired with the thief.
 She had asked him to steal a phone so she could gift it to her son for his birthday—something she could not afford.

 Meanwhile, Abhishek panics, realizing the stolen phone contains confidential information about his corrupt dealings and his affair with his secretary Tina Gupta (Heli Daruwala).
 He asks his policeman friend Triloki (Sushant Singh) to urgently recover the phone.
 Triloki begins the investigation.

-At home, Mamta discovers the incriminating data on the phone—videos, messages, proof of corruption, and evidence of Abhishek’s affair.
+At home, Mamta discovers the incriminating data on the phone—videos, messages, proof of corruption, and evidence of Abhishek's affair.
 She changes her plan and contacts Abhishek, demanding Rs 2 crore in ransom.
 Abhishek refuses.

-Triloki quickly uncovers Mamta’s involvement and raids her house.
+Triloki quickly uncovers Mamta's involvement and raids her house.
 Not finding Mamta at home, the police detains her mother-in-law and demands Mamta surrender herself with the phone in exchange for her release.